jeremy-code/eslint-plugin-z/docs/rules/no-duplicate-enum-values.md

 ## When Not To Use It

-If you don't use Zod enums, you can disable this rule.
+If you don't use Zod enums or use `.options` or `.enum` properties, you can disable this rule.

 ```jsonc
 // eslint.config.mjs